USA Travel Guide

 America’s cities are also truly unique, each with its own culture and special flair.

 New York City is a favorite of travelers around the world for its vibrant cultural scene and exciting energy.
 The city is home to iconic landmarks like the Statue of Liberty and the Empire State Building as well as major cultural institutions like the Metropolitan Museum of Art and the theatres of Broadway.
-There are also many unusual thing to do in New York City, from lesser-known museums to unique pop-up events and beyond.
+There are also many unusual thing to do in New York City, from lesser-known museums to unique pop-up events to late-night shows taking place after midnight in NYC and beyond.

 Bonus: If you’re heading out on a solo trip to NYC, there is loads for those traveling alone, as well.